Influences on the Spanish language: Recent borrowings

 In recent times, Spanish has borrowed many words and expressions from English, especially in the fields of computers and the Internet.
 In many cases, technical expressions that superficially employ common Spanish words are in fact calques from English equivalents.
 For example, disco duro is a literal translation of "hard disk".
 Words like blog, chat, and weblog are used, though bitácora (from cuaderno de bitácora, the captain's log on a boat) is also common.

 Words of non-Latin origin

 Some authors estimate that seventy-five percent of Spanish words have come from Latin and were in use in Spain before the time of Christ.
 The remaining 25 percent come from other languages.
-Of these languages (and language families), the four that have contributed the most words are Arabic, Indigenous languages of the Americas, Germanic, and Celtic in roughly that order.
+Of these languages (and language families), the six that have contributed the most words are Greek, Arabic, Indigenous languages of the Americas, Germanic, and Celtic in roughly that order.